Web-Development-Environments-2021/Assignment2-313591331_312470396/README.md

 # Assignment2

 ## Students

 Eden Berdugo - 313591331
 Barak Falach - 312470396

 ## URL

 https://web-development-environments-2021.github.io/assignment2-Barak_Eden/

 ## Added Functionality:

+Main 2:

-1.  the Snitch - a special moving item that if collect the player gain 50 points.
+1. The ZERO equalizer - a O Ring that if hit, set your score to 0!
-2. Parasite - a special moving item that if taken it absorbs for 2 seconds all the points collect by the player
+2. Parasite - a special moving item that if taken it absorbs for 2 seconds all the points from balls collect by the player. while you in this bad position, the Score label is bold in red color.
+   Others:

+- in the first 2 seconds you are safe from bad monsters. life is not decreasing and points are not reduced.
+- Sound when monster hit.